Hungary and the Russo-Ukrainian war: Reactions of the Hungarian government

 The Orbán government has repeatedly stated that since the beginning of the operation, there were two political leaderships in Europe that consistently called for peace: the Vatican and Hungary.
 Prime Minister Viktor Orbán emphasized staying out of the war from the beginning, while agreeing with NATO allies and condemning the war.
 According to a Hungarian poll conducted at the end of June 2022, the most pro-peace European leaders were Viktor Orbán and Pope Francis.
 At the same time, "peace" was only spoken in general terms by the Orbán government without specific ideas or conditions for peace terms.
 Orbán later said that the government also supported China's peace plan.

 On March 21, Viktor Orbán spoke about NATO proposals, saying: "there are dangerous proposals on NATO's table," in reference to member states suggesting an airspace blockade over Ukraine.
 Orbán stated that "NATO is a defensive alliance" and that: "we are able and capable, and even obliged, to protect each other, but it is not NATO's business to engage in military actions outside NATO territory," and: "Hungary's position is clear, we do not want to send soldiers or weapons beyond NATO territory," he declared.
 Despite the Hungarian government's anti-war rhetoric, it continues to invest in the Hungarian defense industry through the Zrínyi National Defense and Armed Forces Development Program.

 In the meantime, pro-government publicists published several comments criticizing Ukraine and its Western allies in solidarity, such as Zsolt Bayer and András Kovács, journalists for the Hungarian news portal Origo.
 Other pro-government publicists also published articles and opinions critical of the EU and Ukraine.

+Viktor Orbán and Fidesz portrayed the 2022 Hungarian parliamentary election as a choice between peace or war, with Fidesz for peace and the opposition for war.
+Fidesz would win re-election with 54.13% of the popular vote, the highest vote share by any party since the Fall of Communism in 1989.